School business manager (SBM): performance management

 Headteachers are best placed to appraise SBMs

-This is because the school business manager (SBM) is normally part of the senior leadership team (SLT), and managed by the headteacher.
-If this isn’t the case, it’s best for a senior member of the SLT to be line manager to the SBM.
+This is because the school business manager will normally be part of the senior leadership team (SLT), and therefore managed by the headteacher.

-As part of this, regularly review the SBM’s progress towards targets and financial modelling work.
+As part of this, you'll want to regularly review your SBM’s progress towards their targets and financial modelling work.

-Dr Peter Kent, headteacher of Lawrence Sheriff School in Warwickshire and president of the Association for School and College Leaders (ASCL) for 2014/15, shared this advice with us.
+Dr Peter Kent, a former headteacher of Lawrence Sheriff School and former president of the Association for School and College Leaders (ASCL) shared this advice with us.

 Set clear objectives for your SBM